FAForever/wiki-pages/Development/Modding/Creating-UI-Mods.md

 {.links-list}

 ### LazyVars
-LazyVars are common and used to dynamically calculate UI elements so that they can update when they are moved around or resized.
+LazyVars are common (even created by the engine) and used to dynamically calculate UI elements so that they can update when they are moved around, resized, or have text input/changed.
 They can also be used to manage state.
 They are difficult to debug.
 Setting `ExtendedErrorMessages` to true in [lazyvar.lua](https://github.com/FAForever/fa/blob/develop/lua/lazyvar.lua) can help slightly.
 The most common lazyvar error comes from uninitialized position/height/width of a Control.

 ### Structuring UI layout code